ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

 Uh oh!
 It doesn't work anymore.
 If we open the developer's console, we get `Uncaught TypeError: Cannot read property 'setState' of undefined`.

 `this`'s binding in `this.setState` to the object created by class `Counter` was lost when we assigned it to `handleClick()`.
 We are just assigning a reference to the `setState` function to `handleClick()`. `handleClick()` is also just a plain function.
 Because [classes in ES6 are always run in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), `this` defaults to `undefined`.
 Notice the parallels from the example above in JavaScript.

+#### Preserving `this` Binding in Class Components

+There are several ways to ensure the `this` binding is not lost.

+One way is with "explicit binding," or rule number 2 from the above `this` binding rules.
+This is when we explicitly say what we want `this` to bind to with `call`, `apply`, or `bind`.

+Here we'll **use the built-in `bind` utility**. `bind` returns a new function that is hard-coded to call the original function with the `this` context object you specified.
+This variation of explicit binding involving assigning `call`, `apply`, or `bind` expressions to functions is called "hard binding."

+The timer will function properly if we edit `onClick` like this:

+`onClick={this.handleClick.bind(this)}`

+stopped at 2:17 ending at using .bind explanation